Celeste-Nicholas/Celeste_Nicholas/Publications & Presentations.md

 ## REFEREED CONFERENCE PRESENTATIONS

+Zhong, Q., **Nicholas, C.,** Park Rogers, M., Danish, J.A, & Hmelo-Silver, C. (2021, Submitted).
+Examining the Trajectory of an Elementary Teacher’s Practice with Using Science Representations Across Coached Lessons.
+Focus on one IU teacher's practice in same coached unit over two years.
+Paper submitted to the National Association for Research in Science Teaching (NARST) International Conference.

+**Nicholas, C.,** & Stiso, C. (2021, Submitted).
+A second grade teacher’s use of multiple representations to introduce micro scale conceptions of matter.
+Poster submitted to American Educational Research Association (AERA) Annual Meeting.
+Orlando, Florida.

+Zhong, Q. & **Nicholas, C.** (2021).
+Exploring an elementary teacher’s knowledge and practices with science representations over two years of professional development.
+Paper to be presented at Association for Science Teacher Education (ASTE) International Conference.
+Salt Lake City, UT.

-Danish, J., Stiso, C., **Nicholas, C.,** Hmelo-Silver, C., Park Rogers, M., and Cross Francis, D. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper presented at the International Conference on the Learning Sciences (ICLS).
+Danish, J.A., Stiso, C., **Nicholas, C.,** Hmelo-Silver, C., Park Rogers, M., and Cross Francis, D. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper presented at the International Conference on the Learning Sciences (ICLS).
 Nashville, TN.

-**Nicholas, C.,** McClain, J., Park Rogers, M., & Danish, J. (2020). *Elementary teachers' elicitation of students’ funds of knowledge to support science learning with representations.* Poster presented at the International Conference on the Learning Sciences (ICLS).
+**Nicholas, C.,** McClain, J., Park Rogers, M., & Danish, J.A.
+(2020). *Elementary teachers' elicitation of students’ funds of knowledge to support science learning with representations.* Poster presented at the International Conference on the Learning Sciences (ICLS).
 Nashville, TN.

-**Nicholas, C.,** Park Rogers, M.,  Danish, J., Hmelo-Silver, C., Zhong, Q., Stiso, C., Phillips, A., McClain, J., Gerber, A., (2020). *Rural elementary teachers’ perceptions about incorporating representations into their science teaching.* Paper presented at the National Association for Research in Science Teaching (NARST) International Conference.
+**Nicholas, C.,** Park Rogers, M.,  Danish, J.A., Hmelo-Silver, C., Zhong, Q., Stiso, C., Phillips, A., McClain, J., Gerber, A., (2020). *Rural elementary teachers’ perceptions about incorporating representations into their science teaching.* Paper presented at the National Association for Research in Science Teaching (NARST) International Conference.
 Portland, OR.

-Danish, J., **Nicholas, C.,** Hmelo-Silver, C., Park Rogers, M., Cross Francis, D., Enyedy, N., Keifert, D., and Stiso, S. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper presented at the American Educational Research Association (AERA) Annual Meeting.
+Danish, J.A., **Nicholas, C.,** Hmelo-Silver, C., Park Rogers, M., Cross Francis, D., Enyedy, N., Keifert, D., and Stiso, S. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper presented at the American Educational Research Association (AERA) Annual Meeting.
 San Francisco, CA.

 Park Rogers, M., **Nicholas.
-C,** Danish, J., Gerber, A., McClain, J., Phillips, A., Stiso, C., and Zhong, Q. (2020). *Elementary teachers’ developing perceptions of the role of representations in teaching science.* Paper presented at the Association for Science Teacher Education (ASTE) International Conference.
+C,** Danish, J.A., Gerber, A., McClain, J., Phillips, A., Stiso, C., and Zhong, Q. (2020). *Elementary teachers’ developing perceptions of the role of representations in teaching science.* Paper presented at the Association for Science Teacher Education (ASTE) International Conference.
 San Antonio, TX.

 Park Rogers, M., Danish, J., **Nicholas, C.,** Cross Francis, D. Hmelo-Silver, C. (2019). *Supporting teacher cognition and instruction of science representations in elementary classrooms: A peek into the first year of a multi-year program.* Poster presented at the Association for Science Teacher Education International Conference.
 Savannah, GA., January.